 Remember how I’m not a big fan of salads or raw greens in general?
 I know – worst dietitian.
+Which is why I had to make these healthy kale turkey meatballs.

 In addition to adding extra nutrition, kale also gives a pop of color to an otherwise ugly food – I mean, meatballs are tasty and all but they aren’t the prettiest to look at.